frootlab/frootlab.github.io/_projects/liquid.md

 ---

-**Liquid Code** is a pioneering software framework for next generation data analysis applications, that interconnect collaborative data science with automated machine learning.
+**Liquid Code** is a pioneering software framework for next generation data analysis applications, that interconnects collaborative data science with automated machine learning.

 Based on the **Cloud-Assisted Meta programming** (CAMP) paradigm, the framework